KHortonMC/L10-ListAdventures/README.md

 F) Write a _Calaveras Literarias_ to display if the space shuttle is destroyed before reaching the end.
 - Calaveras Literarias are short, witty rhyming poems written around **Dia de los Muertos**.
 They typically are a humorous and playful epitaph of someone's demise.
 Use an AABB rhyme scheme.

+Example:

+The shuttle zoomed through the void<br>
+Managing lists without being annoyed<br>
+Until an asteroid collided head-on<br>
+And now the shuttle is very much gone

+Looking forward to hearing your _Calaveras Literarias!_

+Still looking for more to do?
+Try adding audio to the project!
+Look up 'MediaPlayer' for Java to get started.